 We aim to provide a broad and balanced curriculum that gives our children the necessary skills and knowledge to excel in the subsequent phases of their education.
-Our pupils are able to feel good about themselves and make excellent progress in an environment where learning matters.
-We wish to develop in our children a love of life-long learning by providing them with the skills necessary for this to be a possibility.
+Our pupils are confident and enthusiastic learners and make excellent progress in an environment where learning matters.
+We wish to develop in our children a love of life-long learning by providing them with the skills necessary.
 We offer pupils a full-time supervised education which gives them valuable experience in linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative education, whilst embracing the school's vision to promote a pioneering spirit and encouraging individuals to flourish and embrace their futures as global citizens.

-At each stage of their education, pupils are offered a broad curriculum which is relevant to their individual age and aptitudes, including those with learning difficulties or disabilities and those recognised as being more able.
-Speaking and listening, literacy and numeracy are critical skills promoted throughout the school and, whatever other needs a child may have, subject time in these areas is maintained.
+At each stage of their education, pupils are offered a broad curriculum which is relevant to their individual age and aptitudes, including those with learning difficulties or disabilities and those recognised as being more academically able.
+Speaking and listening, literacy and numeracy are critical skills promoted throughout the school.

 We aim to provide a curriculum which respects all pupils' cultural and religious beliefs, whilst at the same time ensuring their effective preparation for the opportunities, responsibilities and experiences of life in British society.
 At Wycliffe, we espouse an internationally minded approach to teaching and learning and, at the same time, actively promote British values both within curriculum planning and delivery, and in the broader community.
-We enjoy a broad cultural pupil body and strive to ensure they experience what it means to be British and to live in Britain during their time with us.
+We enjoy a broad cultural pupil body and strive to ensure they experience what it means to be British and to live in the UK during their time with us.

-Through our Round Square membership (a global network of like-minded schools) we aim to deliver meaningful collaborative learning experiences that connect our pupils with others around the world, helping to build skills of intercultural competence.
+Through our Round Square membership (a global network of 250 like-minded schools) we aim to deliver meaningful collaborative learning experiences that connect our pupils with others around the world, helping to build skills of intercultural competence.
 These learning experiences are integral to the development of true international mindedness.

 Where a pupil has an Education and Health Care Plan, we will endeavour to ensure that the education provided meets the individual's needs and we will make reasonable adjustments.
-The school will actively support students with special educational needs.
-Students with gifts in any area of the curriculum or talents outside formal academic disciplines will be challenged and supported with coaching, guidance and, where possible, time allowances.
-SEN and Gifted and Talented Subject Leader Registers will be kept up to date by the SENCO and Gifted and Talented Co-ordinator respectively and made available to all staff.
-Students will be supported primarily through setting and differentiation in the classroom and through their development as independent learners.
+The school will actively support pupils with special educational needs.
+Pupils with talents in any area of the curriculum outside formal academic disciplines will be challenged and supported with coaching, guidance and, where possible, time allowances.
+SEN and Gifted and Talented Subject Leader Registers will be kept up to date by the SENCO and Subject Leader Co-ordinator respectively and made available to all staff.
+Pupils will be supported primarily through setting and differentiation in the classroom and through their development as independent learners.

-Reasonable adjustments will be made without further charge to parents, to accommodate those with particular learning needs.
-These will include provision of differentiation in the classroom and in-class resourcing such as shared TA support, electronic or manual notetaking, coloured paper and/or overlays, enhanced worksheets and favourable class positioning, sign language interpreter, lip-speaker or deafblind communicator readers, scribes and additional time (where allowed under national regulations) in public and internal exams.
+Reasonable adjustments will be made, to accommodate those with particular learning needs.
+These will include provision of differentiation in the classroom and in-class resourcing such as shared TA support, electronic or manual notetaking, coloured paper and/or overlays, enhanced worksheets and favourable class positioning, sign language interpreter, lip-speaker or deaf-blind communicator readers, scribes and additional time (where allowed under national regulations) in public and internal exams.